-In this section you can find detailed information about the “euro foreign exchange reference rates”.
-Also, here you can find the irrevocable euro conversion rates of currencies of the Member States participating in the EMU and the euro as well as the historical foreign exchange fixing rates against the drachma.
+Thelatter are the buying and selling rates of foreign exchange and foreign banknotes for transactions of the Bank of Greece with retail customers, other banks and bureaux de change.
+In this section you can find detailed data on these rates, as published by the Bank of Greece.
+Also, here you can find the irrevocable euro conversion rates of the former national currencies of the euro area countries, as well as the historical foreign exchange fixing rates vis-à-vis the drachma.